cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 registered.
 Applications should mitigate against this type of attack by rate limiting or otherwise restricting the registration flow.

-## Protecting the masking key during registration
+## Protecting the Registration Masking Key

 The user enumeration prevention method uses a symmetric encryption key generated by the client and sent to the server at registration in the clear.
 This relatively